1995 Los Angeles Dodgers season

 The 1995 Los Angeles Dodgers season was the 106th for the franchise in Major League Baseball, and their 38th season in Los Angeles, California.

 The season was notable for the American baseball debut of Japanese pitcher Hideo Nomo.
 In his first season with the Dodgers after an accomplished career in the Japanese leagues, Nomo went 13–6 with a 2.54 ERA and a league leading 236 strikeouts.
 He was the starting pitcher in the All-Star game and won the Rookie of the Year award.
+Similar to 'Fernandomania' in 1981, Nomo's success in his debut season was nickname 'Nomomania'.

 The Dodgers won the National League West title, but lost to the Cincinnati Reds in the NLDS.

 This was Tommy Lasorda's final full season as manager of the Dodgers.
 Midway through the next season, Lasorda would be replaced by his former shortstop Bill Russell.